partymaker19/rsschool-cv-old/cv.md

 ### About me:

-#### I am a positive and purposeful person who loves smart and interesting people, that's why I want to get a profession in IT.
+#### Hello, I am a positive and purposeful person who loves smart and interesting people, that's why I want to get a profession in IT.
 I strive to learn cool skills and make new friends.

 ---